mumumu/repos_file_update_checker/README.md

-## File update checker on Mercurial Repository
+## specific File update checker on Git or Mercurial Repository

-You can check specific file update history on Mercurial Repository and notify it via email.
+You can check specific file update history on Mercurial or Git Repository and notify it via email.

 ## Motivation